EpistemicPolymath/PolymathicalBot/README.md

 - **!jak1boards** - gives you the link to Jak 1 boards on speedrun.com.
 - **!jakdiscord** - shares the Discord invite link for the Jak Speedruns Discord server.
 - **!addmediscord** - allows users to copy and paste my username to easily add me on Discord.
+- **!discord** - gives you the link to my Discord community server!
+I would love to have you there!
 - **!frankerfaceemotes** - gives a link to my channel's available FrankerFaceZ Emotes.
 - **!jakdebug** - gives a link to more information about Debug Mode in the Jak Games.
 - **!retrocapcard** - gives users the link to the Gv-Usb2 capture card on Amazon.